The-Good-Penguin/tgp-meta-galapagos/README.md

 uploaded to the service, in return the service will analyse the data and email a report with recommended mitigation steps.

-The Kirkstone meta-galapagos layer provides a means of integrating this service into your Yocto build.
+The meta-galapagos layer provides a means of integrating this service into your Yocto build.

+Galapagos supports Scarthgap, Kirkstone, and Dunfell (after commit dcd40cfa375c272eda1ccc3063a48c5ec0a50ab5).
+Use the appropriate branch for the yocto version you are building.

+Galapagos requires meta-python and meta-oe layers.

 The layer can be added as follows: